Squirrel/Squirrel.Mac/README.md

 installing ZIP updates.
 If future update formats are supported their MIME type will be added to the `Accept` header so that your server can return the appropriate format.

+"pub_date" if present must be formatted according to ISO 8601

 # User Interface